Ignace von Ephrussi

-Baron Ignace von Ephrussi (1829-1899) was a Russian-born Austrian banker and diplomat.
+Baron Ignace von Ephrussi (1829-1899) was a Russian-Austrian banker and diplomat.
 He was the head of Ephrussi & Co. in Vienna, Austria.

 Early life

 Ignace von Ephrussi was born in 1829 in Berdychiv, Russian Empire (now Ukraine).
 His father was Charles Joachim Ephrussi and his mother, Belle Levensohn.
 He had a brother, Leon Ephrussi.
 Their mother died in 1841.
 After his father married his second wife, Henriette Halperson.
 He had two half-brothers, Michel Ephrussi and Maurice Ephrussi, and two half-sisters, Therese (who married Leon Fould) and Marie (who married Guy de Percin).

 Career

 Ephrussi was the head of Ephrussi & Co., his family bank, in Vienna, Austria.
 He was "the second-richest banker in Vienna."

 Ephurris was ennobled by the Emperor of Austria, Franz Joseph I, and he held the title of Baron.
 He served as Honorary Consul to the King of Sweden and Norway.
 He was a Knight of the Order of St. Olav.